javierclavijo/TandemCloneBackend/devlog.md

 `08/03/2022`

+Questions:

+2. Error status code or status 200 with error message?
+    1. Use HTTP codes and document the API --users don't really have any need for error messages.
+3. Any additional tests that are particularly helpful
+    1. Error tests: if there's code for error handling, write tests.
+    2. Check test coverage

 I made the update controller for the user interests yesterday.
 I'm still not completely satisfied with how I'm handling interests --in fact, yesterday I tried to make interests a JSON field, but in the end I ruled it out due to it consuming too much time.
 At the very least, I'm going to change the field to be a CharField --I don't like it being an int field.